Adults and Aging

-This Employment section includes literature focused on implementing positive behavior support in competitive and supported employment environments, as well as vocational and other training programs (e.g., university-based) that assist people in working.
-It includes research and discussion articles.
+In this section you will find literature focused on implementing positive behavior support in competitive and supported employment environments, as well as vocational and other training programs (e.g., university-based) that assist people in working.
+We have also included literature on supporting people in the home and other places within the community.

-Positive behavior support is essential to help people with behavioral challenges gain and retain meaningful employment.
+Positive behavior support is essential to help people with behavioral challenges gain and retain meaningful employment, live independently, and live full lives.
 As with all applications of positive behavior support, practices focus on:

-- assessing people’s skills, work requirements, and other factors that could affect success,
+- Assessing people’s skills, work requirements, and other factors that could affect success, and

 Positive Behaviour Support and Supported Employment for Adults with Severe Disability - West & Patton (2010).
 This study applied PBS to support adults working in community based settings that have historically been isolated (available for purchase).